aspose-total/Aspose.Total-Products/total/en/net/conversion/dot-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLTX via C# or Online App" h2="Convert DOT to XLTX via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate and convert documents within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and components that can be used to create, edit, convert and manipulate documents of various formats.
+One of the features of Aspose.Total for .NET is the ability to convert DOT to XLTX.

+DOT is a text-based file format used to store diagrams created with the Graphviz software.
+XLTX is a Microsoft Excel Open XML Spreadsheet format that is used to store and share data in a tabular form.
+Converting DOT to XLTX can be done in two simple steps using Aspose.Total for .NET.

+The first step is to use Aspose.Words for .NET to export DOT to HTML.
+Aspose.Words for .NET is a powerful .NET Word Processing API that enables developers to create, manipulate and convert documents of various formats.
+It provides a wide range of features and components that can be used to create, edit, convert and manipulate documents of various formats.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLTX.
+Aspose.Cells for .NET is a powerful Spreadsheet Programming API that enables developers to create, manipulate and convert spreadsheets of various formats.
+It provides a wide range of features and components that can be used to create, edit, convert and manipulate spreadsheets of various formats.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOT to XLTX  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+By using Aspose.Total for .NET, developers can easily convert DOT to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, by using Aspose.Words for .NET, developers can export DOT to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, developers can convert HTML to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}